factorial-io/fstack/packages/core/README.md

 When running any of the following commands, it executes the related tasks added by the other packages:

-- `build`
+- `build` (also copies all assets from `assetFolders` to `distFolder` without installing additional packages)
 - `lint`
 - `test`

-- `watch`
+`watch` listens for file changes and then runs `lint` and additionally `build` if `--build` is passed.

+It also runs any custom commands exported by installed packages.

-It also allows you to add other packages to your stack via cli by running:
+You can install other packages to your stack via cli by running:

 ```bash
 yarn factorial init